hackclub/hackclub/README.md

 They do workshops that walk members through the process of building something cool.
 They demo what they've built so far in meeting 3.

+## Meetings 4-5 - "Deep Dive #1"

+In depth on how to do a concept.

+Current working plan is [Dodge](https://workshops.hackclub.com/dodge).

+We'll recommend some hacking time as well, so users can try adding more interactivity with JS, or extra styling for specific sections or whatever.
+Demo too.
+Not a fully fledged hack week at this point though

-## Meeting 4 - 5 - "Hack Day & Demo #1"
+## Meeting 6 - 7 - "Hack Day & Demo #1"

 This'll be the first Hack Day.
 Members will be challenged to build something of their own (and given examples of stuff other people have built).
 Can be anything – either related to previous workshops or not.

-Meeting 4 will be the first Hack Day.
-Meeting 5 will pick up where 4 left off and will conclude in demos.
-Ideally pizza or something similar will be at meeting 5.
+Meeting 6 will be the first Hack Day.
+Meeting 7 will pick up where 4 left off and will conclude in demos.
+Ideally pizza or something similar will be at meeting 7.

-## Meetings 6-8 - "Deep Dive #1"

-In depth on how to do a concept

-Current working plan is a text adventure.
-Structure will look something like this:

-1. Write the story using Twine, with its basic syntax and macro features.
-Serves to let the member mostly focus on a story, and not worry about tons of computer science stuff thrown at them at the same time.
-2. Recreating their Twine story using basic HTML, by creating a bunch of pages and linking them together
-3. Recreating/adding to their story by using CSS and JS, including inlining all the story into one file, and navigable with some basic jQuery.

-We'll recommend some hacking time as well, so users can try adding more interactivity with JS, or extra styling for specific sections or whatever.
-Demo too.
-Not a fully fledged hack week at this point though

-## Meetings 9-10 - "Deep Dive #2"
+## Meetings 8-10 - "Deep Dive #2"

 Different, more complex topic, now covered in two weeks, since the first deep dive will have gone over a lot of basics using one concept.